-Whilst some PFASs are already restricted in firefighting foams either in the EU or internationally (e.g., PFOS, PFOA, PFHxS, PFHxA and related substances) or are proposed for future risk management in the EU (e.g., PFHxS and PFHxA), the risks posed by the PFAS class in firefighting foams (also termed the PFAS universe) are not adequately controlled, requiring additional risk management.
+Whilst some PFASs are already restricted in firefighting foams either in the EU or internationally (e.g., PFOS, PFOA,) or are proposed for future risk management in the EU (e.g., PFHxS and PFHxA), the risks posed by the PFAS class in firefighting foams (also termed the PFAS universe) are not adequately controlled, requiring additional risk management.

 The precise identities of the PFASs currently used in firefighting foams are largely unknown due to manufacturer confidentiality.
 Industry report that they mostly belong to the C6 chain length category (i.e., PFHxA related substances).
 However, substances with shorter chain length structures have also been used in firefighting foams5 and novel unregulated PFASs could theoretically be developed for use in firefighting foams in the future.
-Consequently, a restriction covering the whole PFAS class, rather than specific PFASs or groups of related PFASs with a common final (terminal) degradation product6, is appropriate to address the risks from PFASs in firefighting foams, including those arising from so called 'regrettable substitution' in the future.
+Consequently, a restriction covering the whole PFAS class, rather than specific PFASs or groups of related PFASs with a common final (terminal) degradation product6, is

-3 F-gases are subject to a phase-down administered by Regulation (EU) 517/2014 due to their high global warming potential and contribution to climate change.
+3 Fluorinated gases are subject to a phase-down administered by Regulation (EU) 517/2014 due to their high global warming potential and contribution to climate change.
 Hydrofluorocarbons (HFCs) are also subject to a global phase-down under the Montreal Protocol Kigali Amendment.

-4 See for example the IPCC 4th Assessment Report: https://unfccc.int/process-and-meetings/transparency-and-reporting/greenhouse-gas-data/frequently-asked-questions/global-warming-potentials-ipcc-fourth-assessment-report
+4 See for example the IPCC 4th Assessment Report: https://unfccc.int/process-and-meetings/transparency-and-reporting/greenhouse-gas-data/frequently-asked-questions/global-warming-potentials-ipcc-fourth-assessment-report appropriate to address the risks from PFASs in firefighting foams, including those arising from so called 'regrettable substitution' in the future.